-The \$1.1 billion Green River Energy Center in Emery County will bring 400 MW of solar power and 400 MW of storage to Utah, making it one of the largest solar and storage How the Reconciliation Bill Would Impact Utah Manufacturing and Energy facilities in the nation.
+The \$1.1 billion Green River Energy Center in Emery County will bring 400 MW of solar power and 400 MW of storage to Utah, making it one of the largest solar and storage facilities in the nation.
 The project will power 88,000 Utah homes with clean, affordable electricity.
-Announced in September of 2024 and expected to come online in May 2026, this project would create 500 construction jobs and inject \$55 million into the local economy.
+Announced in September of 2024 and expected to come online in May 2026, this How the "Big, Beautiful Bill" Will Impact Utah Manufacturing and Energy project would create 500 construction jobs and inject \$55 million into the local economy.